Warning: This story is not intended for young children. Chapters vary but can be rated between PG-13 to R.

 If you want to read a Hallmark style story, this is not it.
-It deals with real issues that may be uncomfortable to read.
-Fair Warning.
+My writing can be graphic and dark.

 After the world ended in a cataclysmic war, the Elemental Age began.